danielfonner/G2G-by-SMU-DataArts/README.md

   5) 2019: COMING SOON!
   6) 2020: COMING SOON! (note this is as of MM/DD/YYYY)

-  (Note that for submission years prior to 2014, the XML tags are a little different for 990PFs.
+  (Note that for submission years prior to 2014, the XML tags are a little different for 990PFs, requiring a slightly different script.
 Additionally, I'm trying to fix a strange bug with the 2014 AWS index file.
 I will create a new script for those older years soon.)

   For accuracy, note that for the above years, X% of grants given to US-based PCs were matched to US-based PCs in the BMF.